jojonicho/portfolio/static/posts/2020-05-16/index.md

 ![cool squirtle](https://images-ext-1.discordapp.net/external/VRp_nRYeDVeWrvZJK7ySxIOhK6FAtwfWKmrOFB3Fees/https/imgur.com/OM52HE1.gif)

-Part 2 will be about styling and theming using emotion.js!
+Stay tuned for part 2 where I will be discussing about styling and theming using emotion.js!

+Song recommendation of the day: Last Stardust by Aimer.